 New reviewers can automatically see all past Check-ins for their new direct reports.
-If visibility into past Check-ins should be restricted to the previous reviewer, reach out to 15Five Support for help.
+If visibility into past Check-ins should be restricted to the previous reviewer, reach out to 15Five's Support Team for help.
 This rollover visibility does not include private comments made to the past reviewer.
 Private High Fives are never visible to reviewers, new or old.

 Reviewer changes and 1-on-1 visibility

 New reviewers will be responsible for all 1-on-1 agendas created after the reviewer switch.
 New reviewers will have no visibility into past 1-on-1 agendas, unless the direct report or past reviewer shares copies through email or PDF.
-Again, the only two people who can see 1-on-1 agendas are the reporter and the reviewer.
+Again, 1-on-1s are private to the two 1-on-1 participants.

 Reviewer changes and Objectives visibility

 Past reviewers will maintain visibility into private objectives that were created by their previous direct reports.
 To clarify, if a direct report creates a private objective, their current reviewer has visibility into the private objective by default.
 When the reviewer is changed, that past reviewer still has visibility into the private objective, unless the direct report (objective owner) edits the visibility settings of the objective.
 The direct report (objective owner) can remove their past reviewer's visibility into the objective.